Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 You then need to update guiHive.
 This is done by registering the new version in the ``deploy.sh`` script.
 If the current guiHive code is compatible with the new schema, you can associate both.
-Othwrwise you will have to create a new ``db_version/NNN`` in guiHive.
+Otherwise you will have to create a new ``db_version/NNN`` in guiHive.

 Internal versioning